phunware/maas-alerts-android-sdk/README.md

 `PwAlertsSubscription.getSubscriptionGroups(Context context)`.
 This will return an `ArrayList` of `PwSubscription` objects.
 Each object maintains an `id`, a `name`, and an `isSubscribed` flag.
-_**The server maintains a subscribed state for each subscription however this information isn’t passed back in this call.
-It is up to the developer to update and persist the saved state of each subscription.**_
+_**The server maintains a subscribed state for each subscription, however this information isn’t passed back in this call.
+It is up to the developer to update and persist the saved state of each subscription.
+Using the saveSubscriptions() method, the subscription state can be saved on the server.
+PwAlertsSubscription.saveSubscriptions(Context context, List<Subscription> subscriptions).
+This will use the isSubscribedflag in each of the models in the list.
+When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the back end in order to reset all the subscriptions to an unsubscribed state.
+This method should be called asynchronously, or outside of the main UI thread.**_

 ##How do I send an updated list of subscription preferences to the server?
 Using the `saveSubscriptions()` method the subscription state can be saved on the server.
-`PwAlertsSubscription.saveSubscriptions(Context context, List<Subscription> subscriptions)`
+`PwAlertsSubscription.saveSubscriptions(Context context, List<Subscription> subscriptions)`.
 This will use the `isSubscribed` flag in each of the models in the list.
-_**When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the backend in order to reset all the subscriptions to an unsubscribed state.**_
+_**When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the back end in order to reset all the subscriptions to an unsubscribed state.**_

 ##How do I receive Push Notifications?
 There are a few steps to follow in order to be able to receive and handle push notifications.